Here are the answers to your questions

 Nope!
 That’s the great thing about tracking macros.
 If you want to eat something higher in calories, just plan your day around it!

-If I register for the Grit Squad or Grit Mentor plans, what can I expect your coaching style to be like?
+If I register for 1:1 coaching, what can I expect your coaching style to be like?

 I know that one size never fits all.
 When you purchase either of these plans, I will first ask you to think through your goals, motivations and challenges.
 I can be as hands on or as hands off as you’d like and will adjust my coaching style to fit your needs.
 The beauty of macros is that nothing is off limits, and I will support you in finding what works for you long term.